APR vs. Interest Rate: What’s the Difference?

 An annual percentage rate, or APR, is the true cost to borrow money with an installment loan such as a mortgage, student loan, auto loan or personal loan.
 APR factors in a loan's interest rate plus any other charges, such as:

-Because APR includes fees and interest bundled into one number, it can help you better understand the total cost to take out a loan.
-It's the rate to look at when comparing rates between loans to find the cheaper option.
+Tip: Because APR includes fees and interest bundled into one number, it can help you better understand the total cost to take out a loan.
+You can look at the APR when comparing rates between loans to find the cheaper option.

 How Is APR Calculated?